Python-for-geo-people/Lesson-2-Data-types-Lists/Lesson/writing-scripts.md

     ```python
     # Information for sample 48 from the 2016 Nepal (NP) field excursion collected by Dave Whipp (DW)
     # Sample 48 was from the footwall of the MCT just north of where the Nyadi river joins the Marsyandi

-    # Sample basic information
+    # Basic sample information
     SampleID = "DW-NP-48-16"
     SampleRockType = "Mica schist"
     # Sample weight given in pounds (sorry, most of the world)
     SampleWeightLbs = 6.89

-    # Write basic information about this sample to the screen
+    # Print basic information about this sample to the screen
     print("Sample", SampleID, "is a", SampleWeightLbs, "pound chunk of", SampleRockType)
     ```
-Here, we have provided a great deal more information about the data in this script by adding inline comments.
+Here, we have provided a great deal more information about the data in this script by adding *inline comments*.
 Comments in Python are not executed by the computer, but provide useful information for people reading the script.
 Inline comments begin with a `#` (number sign or hash), and all characters that follow on that line will be ignored by Python.
 Adding comments to scripts is essential for scientists like ourselves to both help us remember how a script works and to make it easier to share with colleagues.
 It is best to get into the habit of adding comments as you write.
-Also, notice that you're free to use blank lines to visually break up your script.
+2. **Use blank lines to visually divide your script**.
+Perhaps it is obvious, but Python will ignore blank lines in a script.
-Python ignores blank lines, but they're very helpful for users.
+They don't matter to Python, but they are very helpful to users.

+    ```python
+    # Information for sample 48 from the 2016 Nepal (NP) field excursion collected by Dave Whipp (DW)
+    # Sample 48 was from the footwall of the MCT just north of where the Nyadi river joins the Marsyandi

+    # Basic sample information
+    SampleID = "DW-NP-48-16"
+    SampleRockType = "Mica schist"

+    # Sample weight given in pounds (sorry, most of the world)
+    SampleWeightLbs = 6.89

+    # Print basic information about this sample to the screen
+    print("Sample", SampleID, "is a", SampleWeightLbs, "pound chunk of", SampleRockType)
+    ```
+Dividing even a short script into section using blank lines makes it much easier to read the code.
-2. **Add a block comment section at the start of the script to state its purpose, how it is run, who wrote it, and possibly some licencing information**.
+3. **Add a block comment section at the start of the script to state its purpose, how it is run, who wrote it, and possibly some licencing information**.
-In contrast to the inline comments above, a block comment at the top of the script is intended to help users run the code and be aware of its author (and licensing restrictions stated by the author).
+In contrast to the inline comments above that describe the different sections of the code, a *block comment* at the top of the script is intended to help users run the code and be aware of its author (and licensing restrictions stated by the author).
 At the minimum, you should include what the script does, your name, and the date in the block comments at the start of script files.
-Let's add some basic information.
+Let's add some of this basic information.

     ```python
     '''sampleinfo.py